Conservation Area No.6 - Bisley

 Although the Permitted Development Rights of houses (and buildings other than shops and flats) are restricted within a Conservation Area, the additional controls brought about by designation of the Conservation Area cannot sufficiently prevent many changes to these buildings.
 If unchecked, a successive number of such changes could damage the character of the Conservation Area.

 For this reason, the Local Authority made an Article 4 (2) Direction on 11th February 1998.
 Article 4 Directions allow the Local Planning Authority to apply controls to works of alteration to dwelling houses, which were previously allowed through Permitted Development Rights.
 As a consequence of an Article 4 Direction, certain works to specified properties require an application for Planning Permission.
-For such applications there will be no planning fee payable.

 In the case of an Article 4 (2) direction, the controls only apply in circumstances where the proposed works are on elevations which front a highway or public open space.